w3c/wai-intro-atag/content/education.md

 This page introduces a standard to help you make your learning management system (LMS) and other authoring tools for instructors accessible to people with disabilites.

-It includes quotes from personas (fictional people) to help you understand some aspects of accessibility for your tools.
+It includes quotes from personas (fictional users of your tool) to help you understand some aspects of accessibility for your tools.

 {::nomarkdown}
 {% include box.html type="end" %}